KerstinFrue/errors-KerstinFrue/README.md

 # errors-KerstinFrue
 errors-KerstinFrue created by GitHub Classroom.

-This is the homework repository of KerstinFrue
+This is the homework repository of KerstinFrue. :)